Lualttt/1hant/README.md

 ...#  | ..#.  | .#..   | #...    | #..#
 ....@ | ....@ | ....@  | ....@   | ....@

-Last Layered/Typed Key, you are able to switch these chords around with a setting
+Closed Encapsulating Key & Last Layered Key, you are able to switch these chords around with a setting
-LLK   | LTK
+CEK   | LLK
 ....  | ....
 #...@ | ##..@